eikek/docspell/website/site/content/docs/joex/file-processing.md

 When uploading a file, it is only saved to the database together with the given meta information.
 The file is not visible in the ui yet.
 Then joex takes the next such file (or files in case you uploaded many) and starts processing it.
-When processing finished, it the item and its files will show up in the ui.
+When processing finished, the item and its files will show up in the ui.

 If an error occurs during processing, the item will be created anyways, so you can see it.
 Depending on the error, some information